 The codes produce two types of output, one to the terminal window, the other to files.
 The output to the terminal is meant to monitor the progress of the simulation.
 The code prints one line for every time step showing the number of the time step, the time, size of the time step and the time when the next output file is produced.
+At the end of the run it will report the CPU time and real time (so-called wallclock time) used by the program.

 The output files are ASCII tables containing four columns of the length of the mesh.
-The four columns are the position, the mass density ( $\rho$ ), the momentum density ( $\rho v$ ), and the pressure (p).
+The four columns are the position (in cm), the mass density (ρ in g cm-3), the velocity (u in cm s-1), and the pressure (p in dyne cm-2 = g cm-1 s-2).
+The units are really only important for the post-processing in the supernova case.

 For each output time a new file is created, and they are numbered sequentially from output000.dat (initial conditions) to (maximally) output999.dat.
-How many output files you generate depends on the frequency of outputs specified in the input parameters.
+How many output files are generated depends on the frequency of outputs specified in the input parameters.
+Note that the output files will overwrite any files with the same name in the directory where you run the program, so it is best to run different simulations in different directories.

 The output files can be read into your favourite plotting program for further analysis.
-Examples of plotting programs are IDL, gnuplot, supermongo, matlab, etc. Ask me for help if you have problems plotting the results.
-Both codes will run until one of these conditions is met
+Examples of plotting programs are python, IDL, gnuplot, supermongo, matlab, etc. Ask for help if you have problems plotting the results.